You can also listen to this episode on iTunes, Pocket Casts, Spotify, Castbox, and Google Podcasts.

 Q: What has been the most difficult obstacle for you to overcome as a photographer?

 There’s always an agenda.
 You know, there’s always something behind what they want you to do.
-So I’ve always tried to be as independent as possible.
+I’ve always tried to be as independent as possible.
 It’s very difficult because everyone has to work for somebody.
-But maintaining your independence and your independence in the sense of the work that you want to do.
-It’s been the most challenging thing for me.
+But maintaining your independence in the sense of the work that you want to do has been the most challenging thing for me.

 Q: If someone wants to help stop illegal wildlife trade in their own way, what can they do?